charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>doc</code> </h3>

-It prints on PureData the documentation of the Python Function (if it exits).
+It prints on PureData the documentation of the Python Function (if it exists).

 <div class="grid cards" markdown>